jreyes/AssistantPi/README.md

 - [Google Assistant Audio Troubleshooting](https://developers.google.com/assistant/sdk/prototype/getting-started-pi-python/troubleshooting#audio-issues)

 You can set the values for the Block- and Flush size in the AssistantPi config, either before Installation in `/opt/AlexaPi/src/config.template.yaml` or afterwards in `/etc/opt/AlexaPi/config.yaml`.
 Go find the attribute `sound > assistant` and use your values for `block_size` and `flush_size`.

+Make sure you've been to `sudo raspi-config`, *Advanced Options > Audio* and have set the desired audio output (i.e. 3.5mm Jack, not HDMI).